Ampullate/require-featured-image-extended/readme.txt

 = Are there any options? =

-Yep, just for different "custom post types."
+Yes: for different "custom post types", and for their thumbnail dimensions, which can be all set to the same or individually set.
 In your left sidebar under Settings, you should see "Req Featured Image".
-There are options.
-You can choose which Post Types you want check as well as setting a minimum size for the featured image.
+This is where the options are set.
+You can choose which Post Types you want check as well as setting minimum size(s) for the featured image.
 Happy publishing!

 = Support for other languages? =

-Yes.
-We're currently (early 2016) hoping that these can start being done on [traslate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/require-featured-image), so if you'd like to contribute one and are familiar with the process, go ahead and do it there.

-As the dust is still settling on that process, we will continue supporting other languages via contributions of translations which will be rolled into the next point release of the plugin, as we've done historically.
+The plugin is fully translatable.
+For now, contact Delwin Vriend at the github address and the pot file can be provided to you to translate into another language.

 == Screenshots ==

 1. The warning that you see when editing a post that doesn't have a featured image set.
 The "Publish" button is also disabled.

-2. The settings page, which lets you specify which post types the plugin should operate on.
+2. The settings page, which lets you specify which post types the plugin should operate on and other options.

 == CHANGELOG ==

-= 1.01 (2021.08.31) =
+= 1.0.1 (2021.08.31) =
 * Add option for all posts thumbnails to have the same minimum size (the default), restoring the old setting from the Require Featured Image plugin, if it was installed.

 = 1.0 (2021.08.30) =